vttresearch/siteopt_toolbox/README.md

 > conda init
 > conda create -n spinetoolbox python=3.12
 > conda activate spinetoolbox
+> where python
 ```
+The last command prints the python interpreter path, which you should make note of.
+The command applied in Windows.
+In Linux use "which python".

 N.B.
 If you get error CondaError: Run 'conda init' before 'conda activate', run